Delhi, Ontario: Geography

 There are hills on several of the town roads, particularly on Old Mill Road, William Street, Western Avenue, and Talbot Road.
 Most of Delhi is situated on flat land.
-Modes of transportation that are possible in Delhi include cycling, running, walking, and hiking.
 The streets that are in older neighborhoods tend not to have sidewalks, making urban trail walking a perilous adventure.
 Shops in addition to a war memorial and the park at Quance Dam are considered to within a reasonable walking distance from the houses and apartments.
 The overall difficulty of walking through Delhi is considered to be easy.

 A bus service makes scheduled trips to the major communities of Simcoe, Delhi, Port Dover, Port Rowan, and Waterford.
 Service is from Monday to Friday, with no services on Saturdays, Sundays, on major statutory holidays, or after 6:00 P.M.

 There is a valley that spans a distance of 5 km between Delhi and Lynedoch that contains remnants of Ontario's original old-growth Carolinian forest, adding up to just over 1 sqmi.
 The major highway route connecting this community to Port Talbot was constructed primarily on an old Aboriginal trail.
-Delhi remained isolated from the rest of Southwestern Ontario until 1816, when Colonel Thomas Talbot directed the surveyor to build the Talbot Trail on higher elevation land to avoid swampy marshland.
-This decision led to the irregular and winding route to Aylmer that Ontario Highway 3 is today.
-Most of Delhi was basically a dense forest until the first generation European settlers came in to build farms and mills during the 1820s.
-Swamps can be seen within the lower elevation portions of the region, while Big Otter Creek is located in close proximity to the downtown core.

 North Creek joins Big Creek at Delhi, eventually draining into Lake Erie at Port Rowan.
-The Lehman Reservoir is on North Creek in Delhi and is used for water supply and recreation.